Zacatelco: The Dance of the Chivarrudos

-The dance of the chivarrudos recalls that tasks performed cowboys herding, goatherds and foremen of the cattle ranches of Tlaxcala in the late nineteenth and early twentieth centuries.
-This dance spans several municipalities in the south of the state, as Zacatelco, Xicohtzinco and Quiletla, which has more than a century practiced.
-Your name "CHIVARRUDOS" comes from his tanned which are obtained from the skins of goats, which are placed as chaps to dance giving off a scent, like say a lot: "a guy" and that few can bear to be near they.
-These men personify dressed goatherds, cowboys, wranglers, laborers, foremen and riders caregivers of farm animals, including goats and goats were and running from north to south through the fields at the end of the nineteenth and early twentieth centuries.
+The dance of the Chivarrudos recreates the cowboys, goatherds, wranglers, laborers, foremen of cattle ranches, and farm animal caregivers in Tlaxcala during the late nineteenth and early twentieth centuries.
+The tradition of this dance spans several municipalities in the south of the state, such as Zacatelco, Xicohtzinco and Quiletla, where it has been practiced for over a century.
+The name "Chivarrudos" comes from the tanned hide obtained from the skins of goats, which is used as chaps to dance and gives off a strong scent that few can tolerate.